phplucidframe/phplucidframe/README.md

 # What is PHPLucidFrame?

-PHPLucidFrame (a.k.a LucidFrame) is an application development framework for PHP developers.
+PHPLucidFrame (a.k.a.
+LucidFrame) is an application development framework for PHP developers.
 It provides logical structure and several helper utilities for web application development.
 It uses a functional architecture to simplify complex application development.
 It is especially designed for PHP, MySQL and Apache.
 It is simple, fast, lightweight and easy to install.

 Almost zero configuration - just configure your database setting and you are ready to go.
 No complex JSON, XML, YAML or vHost configuration.